-It was Sunday and both our families were expecting us back that day.
-No sooner had the car stalled, people started stopping, asking if we needed any help, offering to move the car off the road, to diagnose the problem and even to offer us shelter if we needed it.
+It was Sunday, and both our families were expecting us back that day.
+No sooner had the car stalled, people started stopping, asking if we needed any help, offering to move the vehicle off the road, diagnosing the problem, and even shelter us if we needed it.

-Katherine Stewart (originally from Ontario and a graduate of Joel’s alma mater, University of Toronto) stopped and gave Joel her phone number urging him to call if needed.
+Katherine Stewart (originally from Ontario) stopped and gave Joel her phone number urging him to call if needed.

-A man in a pick-up truck stopped and helped to diagnose the problem saying the same thing had happened to him with his Toyota Camry – the cable broke disabling the automatic transmission and prompting the car to stop in its tracks.
+A man in a pickup truck stopped and helped diagnose the problem saying the same thing had happened to him with his Toyota Camry – the cable broke disabling the automatic transmission and prompted the car to stop in its tracks.

 Another person drove up in his jeep with a small American flag.

-By this time Joel had taken out his music stand and guitar and was playing up a storm in the searing heat.
+By this time, Joel took out his music stand and guitar and played up a storm in the searing heat.

 But our very special mentsch/angel was Ralph Scott Britton.
 He had been directly behind us on a motorbike when the car broke down.
-First, he helped diagnose the problem, and push the car off the road.
-Then he stayed with us helping total strangers for over 3.5 hours.
-He waited with us for the AAA to come, advising us all along, and then escorted us to Keene behind his motorbike while we looked for a place to stay and a solution to the car problem.
-In the end, Scott trained Joel how to switch the gears manually under the hood and then watched and tested him making sure he could do it himself.
-Then, only when he was sure we were safe he sent us on our way.
-He refused any compensation for all his help and suggested only that we pass his good deeds along to others who were in need.
+First, he helped diagnose the problem and push the car off the road.
+Then he stayed with us, assisting total strangers for over 3.5 hours.
+He waited with us for the AAA to come, advising us all along, and then escorted us to Keene behind his motorbike while looking for a place to stay and a solution to the car problem.
+In the end, Scott trained Joel on how to switch the gears manually under the hood and then watched and tested him, making sure he could do it himself.
+Then, only when he was sure we were safe, he sent us on our way.
+He refused any compensation for all his help and suggesting instead that we pass his good deeds along to others who were in need.

 And thanks to Scott and all the other kind people we met, we made it safely with the broken cable, first to our friends in Vermont who put us up for the night, and the next day to Montreal and Ottawa to our respective families.

-We feel that sharing these stories is a way of passing on the power of good will that we experienced in the tiny hamlet of Winchester.
+We feel that sharing these stories is a way of passing on the power of goodwill that we experienced in the tiny hamlet of Winchester.
 Thank you to all of you.
-You are clearly a community that cares.
+You are a community that cares.